The Paul Klemperer Fellowship in the History of Medicine

 Background

-The Paul Klemperer Fellowship in the History of Medicine supports research using the Library's resources for scholarly study of the history of medicine.
-The recipient will use the Library's collections while in residence at the NYAM Library.
-Applications from researchers whose projects engage with the history of health equity are encouraged.
+The Paul Klemperer Fellowship in the History of Medicine supports research using the Library’s resources for scholarly study of the history of medicine.
+The recipient will use the Library’s collections while in residence at the NYAM Library.
+Applications from researchers whose projects engage with the history of health equity or healthspan are encouraged.

 Eligibility Requirements